 As soon as they entered the courtroom, some security personnel stopped the members of the media from coming in.
 Rosanna heard the doors closed behind her.

-Let the battle begin.
-Rosanna said to herself, conditioning herself to a fight.
+Let the battles begin.
+Rosanna said to herself.

 She wore a black dress, a pair of black high-heeled shoes, and her outfit was accentuated with a black hat, pieces of pearl jewelry, and a black velvet purse.
 It looked glamorous, definitely high fashion.
 Anyone who doesn’t know about this case would ask, “How could she be the defendant?”